ericclack/racket-candy-crush/doc/talk.rst

 Racket
 ......

 Let's see how this works in Racket.
-In the tutorial we start out in the REPL to try out ideas before writing code in our program.
+In the tutorial we use the REPL a fair bit to try out ideas before writing code in our program.

 Starting with candy1a.rkt.